LDubya/OpenKeyNav/docs/structural-navigation-mode-brief.md

    structural sibling when the active context is unheaded.
 4. Next horizontal peer at the active authored heading level, or next structural sibling when the active context is unheaded.
-5. Broaden to the structural parent.
+5. Broaden to the authored outline parent for a heading-backed context, or the structural parent for an unheaded context.
 6. Narrow to the structural child on the current target's path, or advance to the next qualifying deeper context when that path has no child.
 7. Previous applicable peer context.